-Due to their small size and even temper, they are some of the best and highly recommended dogs for apartment residents.
+Due to their small size and even temper, they are some of the best and most highly recommended dogs for apartment residents.
 The French bulldog doesn’t require much exercise.
 Having this dog will not irritate your neighbors because of its low barking tendency.

 One of the major behavioral issues of this dog is separation anxiety.
 This dog is very prone to this issue whenever it is left alone for a longer period.
 Your dog may develop destructive behavior as a result of separation anxiety.

 It’s not a hidden thing that this breed can suffer from various health issues such as :

 - Brachycephalic syndrome